 A level is used to determine plumb (perfectly vertical) and level (perfectly horizontal).
 Levels come in many shapes, sizes and price ranges.

-The most useful level is a 2- or 4-foot carpenter's (or spirit) level.
+The most useful level is a two- or four-foot carpenter's (or spirit) level.
 If you plan to do a lot of home remodeling, you will appreciate having both.
 The best bargains have tough aluminum frames.

-A 9-inch torpedo level is easy to store in a toolbox and is useful for checking short spans.
+A nine-inch torpedo level is easy to store in a toolbox and is useful for checking short spans.
 Do not rely on the accuracy of a torpedo level over long spans.

 05 of 11

 Battery-operated Zircon stud finder models have proven to be reasonably reliable with drywall walls and ceilings.
 On thicker plaster walls, you can often find success using the metal-sensing setting on the stud finder, which can detect the nails used to secure wood lath to studs.

 You can also use $15 Stud 4 Sure magnetic tool, which can quickly locate the screws or nails holding drywall to studs.
 You can have the same success with a few rare earth magnets.

 06 of 11